-Create Home Ambiance with the Right Lighting!
+Create Home Ambiance

-Use any pink bulb to change the look of rooms where you want to express a soft relaxation effect.
+A pink bulb can change the look of area where you want to express a soft relaxation effect.
 Floodlights can make a dramatic statement to kitchens and hallways.
 Dimmer switches can also allow you to enhance the tone and mood of each room.
 Strategically place lighting to highlight and draw attention to your favorite areas.
-A tiffany lamp or other style standing lamp can dramatically enhance any room corner that might otherwise be unnoticed.
-Outdoor lighting adds to your home’s appeal in the evening, whether it be solar lighting around the paths, lamp posts, or even a string of white lights around the deck.
+A Tiffany lamp or other style standing lamp can dramatically enhance any room corner that might otherwise be unnoticed.
+Outdoor lighting adds to your home’s appeal in the evening, whether it be fancy solar lighting around the paths, lamp posts, or even a string of white lights around the deck.

 A fresh coat of pale or neutral-colored paint on any walls that need a boost; staying away from bold dark fad-colors.

 Add a splash of color to neutral rooms with throw pillows; mixing different colors and textures together.

 Remove refrigerator magnets, excess gadgets, photos, small appliances and any extra décor that expresses who you are personally, but may not reflect the buyer’s personality.
 For example: if the buyers don’t share your love for sea shell collections, or cat decor, and you have them in every room, it could spoil their visuals of trying to picture their own family in the home.
 Most buyer’s seem to like the Martha-Stewart-style plain and neutral look.
 Less is more when it comes to displaying decorative items.